confusedmatrix/keele-scm-module-evaluation/README.md

 You will also need `make` in order to run the simple make commands provided.

 ## Installation
-To intall thhe docker environment and all the required dependecies of the project, simply run:
+To intall the docker environment and all the required dependecies of the project, simply run:

 ```
 make install